DibyanshuChauhan/Serene-Yoga/README.markdown

 5. **Dependencies**:

-   - No manual installation is required as all libraries (Font Awesome, FullCalendar, Toastify.js, Locomotive Scroll, Google Fonts) are loaded via CDNs.
+   - No manual installation is required as all libraries (Font Awesome, FullCalendar,Swiper.js, Toastify.js, Locomotive Scroll, Google Fonts) are loaded via CDNs.
    - Ensure an active internet connection for CDN resources to load.

 6. **Browser Compatibility**: